|MATIENZO CAVES PROJECT

 Introduction to the web site

 Within the site there are descriptions of thousands of caves along with surveys and photographs.
 There are search facilities and interactive maps.
-The technology of Google Maps and Google Earth has been used to help visualise the number and extent of the caves.
+The technology of Google Maps and Google Earth has been used to help visualise the number and extent of the caves, along with aerial videos and 360° panoramas of the landscape.
 There are other links to maps at various scales and detail.
 Archaeological finds are described and contextualized and cave conservation is an ongoing concern.
-Magnetic susceptibility, dye tracing and a study of snails are described in the science section.
+Cave environmental monitoring, climate reconstruction, magnetic susceptibility, water tracing and a study of snails are described in the science section.
 A Matienzo cave history page has links to annual articles describing the main caving occurrences since the early 1960s.
 An extensive bibliography lists the variety of publications about individual caves, the caving area and the cave science.
-The site is completed with sections containing photographs of the limestone scenery, information about Spain and Cantabria, travel and weather data, lists of caving web sites and general interest sites, a table (incomplete) about flowers seen around the area, a Spanish-English dictionary of caving jargon, links to the Matienzo Caves Google Group and Facebook pages and a page describing the main caving expeditions that occur twice a year.
+The site is completed with sections containing photographs of the limestone scenery, information about Spain and Cantabria, travel and weather data, lists of caving web sites and general interest sites, a presentation about the trees that grow in the area, a table (incomplete) about the flowers seen, a Spanish-English dictionary of caving jargon, links to the Matienzo Caves Google Group and Facebook pages and a page describing the main caving expeditions that occur twice a year.

 The numerous contributors to the web site and to other Matienzo publications are acknowledged here.

-The web site was started in 2001? by Juan Corrin and Andy Quin and is updated as regularly as possible, especially with up-to-date expedition articles, cave descriptions, surveys and photos.
+The web site was started in 2001? by Juan Corrin and Andy Quin and is now updated as regularly as possible by Juan Corrin, especially with up-to-date expedition articles, cave descriptions, surveys and photos.
 From 2014, the site is hosted at one.com although previously at the Geography Department, University of Lancaster through Andy Quin (Departmental Superintendent) and Paul Williams (IT Officer).

 Early in 2009, external links were checked and the top level pages re-written and given a face lift for some consistency and better navigation.
 Various items, including slide show facilities, require Java enabling and your browser should allow scripts to run.
 The site has been tested in IE, Chrome and FireFox.
 There may be occasions when Spanish names with accented characters are not displayed correctly.
 This can be avoided by changing the way the browser displays these characters either "permanently" or just for the current page.
 The table below shows the setting to alter for different browsers; other browsers should be similar.